i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   // Other request/reply record encryption
   msg = multiple encrypted record key = replyKey
-  IV = Sha256(replyKey || hop static public key)
+  IV = Sha256(replyKey \|\| hop static public key)
   symCiphertext = AES256-CBC-Encrypt(msg, key, IV)

 {% endhighlight %}

 While mixed tunnels are used, reply records are the same size, though the format is different.

-After full transition to ECIES, random padding (bytes 49-527) can be a range of included padding.
+After full transition to ECIES, random padding can be a range of included padding.

-When ranged padding is used, first two bytes of padding can be used to indicate padding length.
+When ranged padding is used, random padding will be formatted using the Padding block structure from [ECIES-X25519]_ and [NTCP2]_.

-For symmetric encryption by other hops, it's necessary to know full record length (w/ padding) without asymetric decryption.
+For symmetric encryption by other hops, it's necessary to know full record length (w/ padding) without asymmetric decryption.
+When/if records become variable-length, it may become necessary to include an unencrypted Data block header before each record, TBD.
+BuildReplyRecord may or may not need to match BuildRequestRecord length if both are preceded by Data block header, TBD.

 Reply Record Encryption for ElGamal Hops
 ----------------------------------------